Azure/fta-networking/doc/topology.md

 ![Topology Diagram](/png/topology-210726.png)

-A working example for a hub and spoke topology available for you to [try out](/deploy/README.md).
+A working example for a hub and spoke topology available for you to [try out](/deploy/).

 ## Address scheme

+Use a /16 for each region.

 Location | Type | Name | Address Space
 ---|---|---|---